finite-element/finite-element-course/doc/source/tools.rst

 ------------------------------------

-If you have problems you can't solve yourself, you can share them with the class by `raising an issue on Bitbucket <https://bitbucket.org/finiteelement/finite_element_course/issues/new>`_.
+If you have problems you can't solve yourself, you can share them with the class by `raising an issue on GitHub <https://github.com/finite-element/finite-element-course/issues>`_.
 When you do this, here are some tips which will help get your problem fixed:

 Be precise